marcelklehr/changesets/README.md

 csA.apply(textB) // -> "Good dtreasured ay adventurer!"
 csB.apply(textA) // -> "Good day treasured advs, y'allenturer!"
 ```
+Doesn't look that good.

-Since we can at least safely apply one of them, we'll apply changeset A first on the original text.
-Now, in order to be able to apply changeset B, which still assumes the original context, we need to adjust it, based on the changes of changeset A, so that it still has the same effect on the text that was originally intended.
+But since we can at least safely apply one of them, let's apply changeset A first on the original text.
+Now, in order to be able to apply changeset B, which still assumes the original context, we need to adjust it, based on the changes of changeset A, so that it still has the same effect on the text.
 ```js
 var csB_new = csB.transformAgainst(csA)